GfSE/SAF-Specification/stakeholders.md

 * What is the sequence of interactions among the system and context elements?

   ***Rationale:  In my role, I need to plan the test environment.***
+* What items (e.g.  data /energy material) are exchanged within the system?
 * What kind of test equipment is necessary to test the system elements?
 * What physical items are used building up the system?
 * What shall be validated to the customer at system level?